PH-STAT: Acknowledgement

 \section{Acknowledgement}

 The project is supported by NIH R01 EB028753 and NSF MDS-2010778.
-We also like to thank Hyekyung Lee of Seoul National University and Tananun Songdechakraiwut of University of Wisconsin-Madison for the contribution of some of functions.
+We also like to thank Hyekyung Lee of Seoul National University and Tananun Songdechakraiwut of University of Wisconsin-Madison, Vijay D. Anand of University College of London for the contribution of some of Matlab functions in PH-STAT package.